-And since we form judgements on people within seconds, dressing nice and sharp is one of the best ways to create a great first impression.
+And since humans form judgements within seconds, dressing appropriately is one of the best ways to create a great first impression.

 Men should wear a fitted navy, black, or grey 2-piece suit.
-Suits are not made to wear off the rack.
+It's important to know that suits are not made to wear off the rack.
 That means you should take your suit to a tailor who can make adjustments to your suit so it fits you.
 It's especially important to get some work done on the jacket, as well as getting your pants hemmed and tapered.
 Underneath your suit, wear a white or light blue dress shirt.

 A study has shown that salesmen who wear blue/navy suits significantly out-sell salesmen who wear brown suits.
 And it doesn't matter who is in them.
 That shows how much our clothes matter!
 And if a blue suit works, then wear it every single time!

 Studies have also shown that wearing a tie with a hint of red in it, and polished black shoes or brown shoes, also make a great impression!

 Men should make sure that they also match their belt with their shoes, and match their socks with the color of their pants.

 In regards to facial hair, it's best to be either clean-shaven or neatly groomed.